 Like I said, 80 percent is going to be converted in the liver, in the gallbladder and the bile ducts.
 And then, you have 20 percent of your T4 that's going to be converted in the kidneys.

-So, if your kidneys aren’t working properly and you have a real acidic pH and you’re having problem, then you might also have a problem converting or utilizing that T4 and get that conversion in the kidneys.
+So, if your kidneys aren't working properly and you have a real acidic pH and you're having concern, then you might also have a concern converting or utilizing that T4 and get that conversion in the kidneys.

 Another mineral that's really important to look at, while I'm thinking about it, is selenium.
 Because selenium is also necessary to convert T4 to T3.
 So, it's important that you supplement or get enough selenium in your food.
 Or if not, if you are taking an iodine supplement to supplement with selenium.